NanoResearch/cs229-5/README.txt

 ||  README  ||
 ==============

 This program follows all rules set forth by the assignment PDF.
-It creates a randomly generated dungeon with 12 room of varying sizes.
-All rooms are connected by cooridors.
-The program also has the ability to save and load previously created dungeons using the parameters '--save' and/or '--load'.
+It parses monster descriptions described according to the assignment pdf and outputs the result without the separating tokens.

 /*
- * Function:    save_dungeon
+ * Function:    parse_monster_descriptions
  * -----------------------------
- * Saves a binary dungeon in the .rlg229 directory in the users HOME folder
- * as a file called dungeon.
- */
+ * parses the description of all the monsters
+ * checks the versioning then loops through parse_monster_description for each monster */

  /*
- * Function:    load_dungeon
+ * Function:    parse_monster_description
  * -----------------------------
- * Loads the dungeon from its save file in the .rlg229 folder.
- */
+ * parses the description of a single monster at a time */